 The following information shall be reported on a ‘entity-by-entity’ basis and the following requirements shall apply for the purposes of Annexes III and IV as well as this Annex:

 ‘Code’ shall be the identification code of the investee.
 The code as part of a row identifier must be unique for each reported entity.

-For institutions and insurance undertakings, the code shall be the LEI code.
-For other entities the code shall be the LEI code, or if not available, a national code.
-The code shall be unique and used consistently across the templates and across time.
-The code shall always have a value;
+For investees where a LEI code is available, the code shall be the LEI code.

+If the LEI code is unavailable, the European Unique Identifier (EUID) referred to in Article 16 of Directive (EU) 2017/1132 shall be used.

+If neither the LEI nor the EUID is available, a national identifier from the types listed in the Annex 'List of National Identifiers' published on the ECB website shall be reported.
+If a national identifier is provided, the selection of the identifier type shall follow the guidance outlined in point 12.4.3 of Part II of the Anacredit Manual, as published on the same ECB website;

+.
+The code shall always have a value and it shall be consistent across time and with the identifier type format specified in column 'Type of code' in the most recently published version. ;

-‘Type of code’: institutions shall identify the type of code reported in the column ‘Code’ as a ‘LEI code’ or ‘Non-LEI code’.
+‘Type of code’: institutions shall identify the type of code reported in the column ‘Code’ as a ‘LEI code’ ‘EUID code’ or any of the code types referred to as identifier type in the Annex ‘List of National Identifiers’. .
 The type of code shall always be reported;

-‘National code’: institutions may additionally report the national code when they report LEI code as identifier in the column ‘Code’;
+;

 ‘Entity name’ shall include the name of the investee;

-‘Entry date’ shall mean the date on which the investee entered within the ‘scope of the group’;
+‘Entry date’ shall mean the date on which the investee entered within the ‘accounting scope of the group’;

 ‘Share capital of investee’ shall mean the total amount of capital issued by the investee as of the reference date;

-‘Equity of investee’, ‘Total assets of the Investee’ and ‘Profit or (loss) of the Investee’ shall include the amounts of those items in the last financial statements approved by the investee’s board of directors or similar authorised body;
+‘Equity of investee’, ‘Total assets of the Investee’ and ‘Profit or (loss) of the Investee’ shall include the latest available amounts of those items;

 ‘Residence of investee’ shall mean the country of residence of the investee;